Blackstone Bacon-Fried Corn

 How To Make The Best Bacon-Fried Corn on a Blackstone Griddle

-- Preheat your Blackstone griddle or other outdoor flattop griddle to medium-high.
+Begin by preheating your Blackstone griddle or other outdoor flattop griddle to medium-high heat.

-- Add the green onions to the corn mixture, then work the bacon back into the corn.
+Stir the green onions into the corn mixture, then mix the cooked bacon back into the corn.

-- Season with paprika and salt and pepper to taste.
+Season with paprika and salt and pepper to taste, stirring well to combine.

 Chef Jenn’s Tips